emberjs/rfcs/text/0580-destroyables.md

 #### `destroy`

-`destroy` initiates the destruction of an destroyable object.
+`destroy` initiates the destruction of a destroyable object.
 It runs all associated destructors, and then destroys all children recursively.

 Destruction via `destroy()` follows these steps: